Job's tears: Beverages and soups

 In Korean cuisine, a thick drink called yulmu cha (율무차, literally "Job's tears tea") is made from powdered Job's tears.
 A similar drink, called yi ren jiang (薏仁漿), also appears in Chinese cuisine, and is made by simmering whole polished Job's tears in water and sweetening the resulting thin, cloudy liquid with sugar.
 The grains are usually strained from the liquid but may also be consumed separately or together.

 In Japan, the roasted kernels are brewed into (ハトムギ茶, hatomugi cha), literally a "tea".
 This is drunk for medicinal value and not for enjoyment, as it does not suit the average consumer's taste, but a more palatable brew is obtained by roasting seeds that have been germinated, which reduces the distinctive strong odor.
 (Note: It is unclear what is meant by the coffee-like drink brewed from roasted seeds that is distinguished from the "tea" which some sources describe but do not specify by any name.
 The hatomugi kōhī ("jobs tears coffee") apparently refers to coffee dripped with hatomugi tea instead of plain hot water.)

 In southern China, Job's tears are often used in tong sui (糖水), a sweet dessert soup.
 One variety is called ching bo leung in Cantonese (清補涼 (qing bu liang)), and is also known as sâm bổ lượng in Vietnamese cuisine.
 There is also a braised chicken dish yimidunji (薏米炖鸡=薏米燉鷄).

 Alcoholic beverages

 In both Korea and China, distilled liquors are also made from the grain.
 One Korean liquor is called okroju (옥로주; hanja: 玉露酒), which is made from rice and Job's tears.
 The grains are also brewed into beers in northeast India and other parts of southeast Asia.

 Traditional medicine

 Job's tears are used with other herbs in traditional Chinese medicine or folk medicine.
+In Panama, Argentina, Brazil, Colombia, and Cuba, Job's tears was used in traditional medicine as a decoction of the seeds, leaves, and roots.

 The plant is noted in an ancient medical text Huangdi Neijing (5th–2nd centuries BCE) attributed to the legendary Huangdi (Yellow Emperor), but fails to be noticed in the standard traditional materia medica reference Bencao Gangmu (本草綱目)(16c.).